sivasamyk/logtrail/README.md

   - Logs & Events from Windows, Java, Python, PHP, Perl, Ruby, Android, Docker, .Net can be shipped using syslog protocol.
   - For more configuration options refer to [Papertrail Configuration Help](http://help.papertrailapp.com/).
 - Configure logtrail plugin
-  - After plugin installation, the tail refresh interval and total events fetched per request can be configured in `logtrail.json` located at installaedPlugins/logtrail directory.
+  - After plugin installation, the tail refresh interval (default every 10 seconds) and max events fetched per request (default 500) can be configured in `logtrail.json` located at installaedPlugins/logtrail directory.
+- Event format : Each line displayed in the events view is of format:
+  `syslog_timestamp syslog_hostname syslog_program:syslog_message`
+- Switching back to Kibana main view from logtrail will not work (known bug).